madsjulia/Mads.jl/GETTING_STARTED.md

 MADS Licensing & Copyright
 --------------------------

-Execute `@doc Mads` or check the file `COPYING` to see the licensing & copyright information.
+Check the files `COPYING` and `LICENSE` to see the licensing & copyright information.